 Additional Handgun Components

-Description Of Parts On Automatic
+Description Of Parts On A Semi-Automatic

 - Front Sight – used in conjunction with rear sight to achieve proper sight alignment